-After Mueller Report Memo, Democrats Pivot To Health Care — For Now
+After Mueller Report Memo, Democrats Turn To Health Care — For Now

 The assertion by Attorney General William Barr that special counsel Robert Mueller found the Trump campaign did not conspire with the Russian government in 2016 removes, for now, a major focus of Democrats' messaging.